What is a fiduciary?

 What will it cost for Court Accountings LLC to prepare an inventory or accounting?

-We charge $100 per hour for all services we provide, and the cost for a particular project depends upon its complexity.
+We charge an hourly rate for all services we provide, and the cost for a particular project depends upon its complexity.
 When selecting a professional to prepare your fiduciary inventory and accounting, keep in mind that our rates are significantly lower than those for an attorney or accountant.
 We are happy to provide a cost estimate once we review your particular situation.

 What is a fiduciary bond?